White House basement

-The basement of the White House, the Washington, D.C., residence and workplace of the president of the United States, is located under the North Portico and includes the White House carpenters' shop, engineers' shop, bowling alley, flower shop, and dentist office, among other areas.

-The White House Situation Room is located in the basement beneath the West Wing.
+The White House Basement is located under the North Portico of the residence and workplace of the president of the United States.
+It houses the White House carpenters' shop, engineers' shop, bowling alley, flower shop, and dentist office, among other areas.
+It also houses the White House Situation Room beneath the West Wing.

 History

 During World War II, a bomb shelter was constructed under the East Wing, later converted into the Presidential Emergency Operations Center.

 The sub-basement was added during the reconstruction of the White House under Harry S. Truman.
 It contains storage space, the laundry, elevator control machinery, the water softener, and incinerator, as well as dressing rooms for White House performers.

 Dwight Eisenhower made the first White House television broadcast from a special room in the basement in 1953, though the "broadcast room" was soon divided for other purposes.

 A bowling alley was added by Richard Nixon in 1973.
 There had previously been a bowling alley in the West Wing, built for President Truman in 1947, which had been moved to the Old Executive Office Building in 1955.

 After the Recording Industry Association of America suggested that the White House Library should be expanded to include sound recordings, that trade group donated over 2,200 LPs during the Nixon and Carter administrations; when Ronald Reagan took office, the collection was moved to the White House basement, where it is still located.

+During President Donald Trump's first term, First Lady Melania Trump played a significant role, shaping architecture, landscape, preserving historic interiors, and enhancing decorative arts to carry the White House forward.
+Her accomplishments include the complete renovation of the Queens' Bedroom and Bathroom, the conservation of the historic Zuber wall covering in the President's Dining Room, preservation work of the East Room floor, State Entrance and Hall marble floors, President's Elevator, and White House Bowling Alley demonstrating a broader devotion to American craftsmanship and the preservation of the People's House.